yippeejimmee/Readme-Generator/README.md

 ## Credits

-I would like to thank My friends and family, and the staff at UCSD Coding Bootcamp. for their support during the development of this application.
+I would like to thank My friends and family, and the staff at UCSD Coding Bootcamp for their support during the development of this application.

 ## License